borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 With this hook in place, borgmatic creates a PagerDuty event for your service whenever backups fail.
-Specifically, if an error occurs during a `create`, `prune`, or `check` action, borgmatic sends an event to PagerDuty before the `on_error` hooks run.
+Specifically, if an error occurs during a `create`, `prune`, `compact`, or `check` action, borgmatic sends an event to PagerDuty before the `on_error` hooks run.
 Note that borgmatic does not contact PagerDuty when a backup starts or ends without error.

 You can configure PagerDuty to notify you by a [variety of mechanisms](https://support.pagerduty.com/docs/notifications) when backups